Salgaocar FC: 1956–2009

 In 1990, Salgaocar participated at the Jawaharlal Nehru Centenary Club Cup in Kolkata, which is the only international club tournament held in India.
 They were knocked out of the tournament after finishing on the bottom of Group-A, where they faced clubs like Paraguayan side Club Olimpia and Danish side Lyngby Boldklub.
 The club was briefly managed by noted Indian coach T. K. Chathunni in the late 1990s.

-Salgaocar participated in the National Football League (India) since the tournament began in 1996, and successfully annexed all possible trophies on the Indian circuit thereby etching their name amongst the top teams in the country.
+Salgaocar participated in the National Football League (India) since the tournament began in 1996, and successfully conquered all possible trophies on the Indian circuit, thereby etching their name amongst the top teams in the country.
 A National League triumph in 1999, 3 Federation Cups in 1988, 1989 and 1997, Super Cup in 1997 and 1999, prestigious Rovers Cup, in 1989, 1996 and 1999, Durand Cup, twice in 1999 and 2003, Sait Nagjee Trophy in Calicut, in 1987 and TFA shield at Madurai, in 1979.
 Salgaocar Sports Club have also been crowned Goa State Champions for a record 19 times including winners for 3 consecutive years of the Goa Professional League in 2002–03, 2003–04 and 2004–05.
-The Club also won the Governor's Cup in the years 1999 and 2001.
-The late 1980s and the 1990s saw Salgaocar SC consistently bag trophies such as the Federation Cup, the National League, the Durand Cup, Rovers Cup and the Super Cup.
+The club also won the Governor's Cup in the years 1999 and 2001.
+The late 1980s and the 1990s saw Salgaocar SC consistently win trophies such as the Federation Cup, the National League, the Durand Cup, Rovers Cup and the Super Cup.